Fiserv/exchange/docs/getting-started/offerings.md

 ---
 ### Retrieving the processing offering

 Using the information from the offer package response, we can now use the `/offering/processing` endpoint to retrieve information about the specified processing offering using its `external_id`.
-For the example below, we want to gather the information configured for the processing offering above with `"transaction_pricing_external_id"` *"TPI6B-34KLA-F81C9-B9617-08C45-6A1B1-2B8E6"*
+For the example below, we want to gather the information configured for the processing offering retrieved in the above payload using its  `"transaction_pricing_external_id"`

 <!--
 type: tab